erdos-project/erdos/python/doc/source/streams.rst

    pulling data by calling ``read()`` and ``try_read()``.
    Structures that implement read interfaces include:

-  * :py:class:`~erdos.ReadStream`: used by operators to read data and register callbacks.
+  * :py:class:`.ReadStream`: used by operators to read data and register callbacks.
-  * :py:class:`~erdos.ExtractStream`: used by the driver to read data.
+  * :py:class:`.ExtractStream`: used by the driver to read data.

 #.
 Write-interfaces expose the send method to send data on a stream.
    Structures that implement write interfaces include:

-  * :py:class:`~erdos.WriteStream`: used by operators to send data.
+  * :py:class:`.WriteStream`: used by operators to send data.
-  * :py:class:`~erdos.IngestStream`: used by the driver to send data.
+  * :py:class:`.IngestStream`: used by the driver to send data.

 #.
 Abstract interfaces used to connect operators and construct a dataflow graph.
-   Structures that implement the abstract `:py:class:~erdos.Stream` interface include:
+   Structures that implement the abstract `:py:class:.Stream` interface include:

-   * `:py:class:~erdos.OperatorStream`: representing a stream on which an operator sends messages.
+   * :py:class:`.OperatorStream`: representing a stream on which an operator sends messages.
-   * `:py:class:~erdos.IngestStream:` used to send messages to operators from the driver.
+   * :py:class:`.IngestStream`: used to send messages to operators from the driver.
-   * `:py:class:~erdos.LoopStream`: used to create loops in the dataflow graph.
+   * :py:class:`.LoopStream`: used to create loops in the dataflow graph.

-Some applications may want to introduce loops in their dataflow graphs which is possible using the :py:class:`~erdos.LoopStream`.
+Some applications may want to introduce loops in their dataflow graphs which is possible using the :py:class:`.LoopStream`.

 Sending Messages